marcelkornblum/sn-rfcs/index.md

 ## Deploying

 Always use CI deployment tools.
 Never deploy by hand: it's error-prone and stressful.
 CI also has the benefit of making a clean environment in which your code runs; this is handy when returning to a project as all system tools should be version pinned (never use `latest` version; always use a specific version) and encapsulated.

-A full guide can be found on [the RFCs site](https://signal-noise.github.io/rfcs/text/0003-continuous-integration.html).
+Read the full guide in [the CI RFC](https://signal-noise.github.io/rfcs/text/0003-continuous-integration.html).

 ## Testing